What is Dollar Spot

-Dollar Spot is caused by a fungus and usually occurs in late spring, summer and autumn when the weather is warm and humid.
+Dollar Spot is caused by a fungus.
+It usually occurs in late spring, summer or autumn, especially when the weather is consistently warm and humid (and lawns remain wet overnight).
+This disease is most prevalent in the upper North Island.

 Symptoms

-Dollar Spot is very similar in appearance to Brown Patch but the spots usually remain small and circular.
-Both bent grass and Queensland blue couch are susceptible.
+Dollar Spot is very similar in appearance to Brown Patch, but the spots usually remain small (less than 8cm across) and circular.
+Spots often appear in clusters.
+Dollar spot affects all grass types, with lawns recovering from drought stress being especially susceptible.

 How to protect your plants

-Lawns should only be watered in the morning so they dry well before nightfall.
+Lawns should always be watered in the morning so they dry well before nightfall.
+Excess moisture increases the risk of dollar spot.

 Plants impacted